Informfully/Documentation/docs/source/docker.rst

 #.
 Run the command ``passenger start`` inside of the opened Docker container.
 This will start the phusion passenger service.
 The back end will be running now.

 In order to open the back end server, running on the container, from the host computer, open an internet browser and type ``localhost:8020`` (which is the host port that was defined above).
-The passenger's port 8080 of the container can be changed by editing the ``Passengerfile.json`` (located `here <https://github.com/Informfully/Platform/blob/main/backend/Passengerfile.json>`_) in the backend directory.
+The passenger's port 8080 of the container can be changed by editing the ``Passengerfile.json`` (`file located here <https://github.com/Informfully/Platform/blob/main/backend/Passengerfile.json>`_) in the backend directory.
 Additionally, any other unused port can be used for the localhost (the left-hand side of ``-p 8020:8080``), instead of 8020.

 **Save Docker Image** To save the created Docker image, type in the command prompt ``docker save -o informfullybackend.tar informfullybackend``.